 Rssacint files can be arbitrarily combined using the

 rssacint_reduce command.
-Just merge and sort two or more files then the reduce command will sum up counts without losing information.
+Just merge and sort two or more files then the reduce command will sum up counts (or more generally, apply the operator) without losing information.

 As the last step, count the number of unique sources and convert to YAML.
 These steps loose information.